About Class A recycled water

 - the risks to human health and environment are controlled to acceptable levels.

-All Class A recycled water schemes will now require EPA approval and endorsement.
+All Class A recycled water schemes and the components such as Health and Environment Management Plan (HEMP)/Recycled Water Quality Management Plan (RWQMP) will now require EPA approval and endorsement.
 Applicants must show the system’s ability to produce Class A or fit-for-purpose quality recycled water consistently and meet water quality objectives.
 Some recycled water schemes may require endorsement from the Chief Veterinary Officer where there are risks to livestock.

 Related EPA guidelines